scaleoutsystems/fedn/README.rst

 - No open ports needed client-side.

-FEDn Studio - From development to FL in production:
+From development to FL in production:

 -  Secure deployment of server-side / control-plane on Kubernetes.
 -  UI with dashboards for orchestrating FL experiments and for visualizing results